keepthrifty/keepthrifty.github.io/_drafts/2017/2017-12-12-which-savings-rate-is-right-for-you.md

 Amount Saved / Amount Possible

+if your employer does match, you should include the match in possible whether or not you're taking it.

 If you're trying to generally improve your financial situation, this could look something like this:

 (Anything that improves net worth) / Take-home pay